Skip to main content

 DIABETES AND DISCRIMINATION LAWS

 Federal and state laws protect against discrimination against children with diabetes.
-Children with diabetes have the same right to attend daycare as any other child.
-The legal protections against discrimination for children with diabetes are covered under the Americans with Disabilities Act and section 504 of the Rehabilitation Act of 1973.
+The legal protections against discrimination for children with diabetes are covered under the Americans with Disabilities Act of 1990 and section 504 of the Rehabilitation Act of 1973 (see below).
+Clinicians can provide parents with related resources, such as contact information for the American Diabetes Association, which can provide specific details of the laws in their state (ADA, 2023a).

 DIABETES CARE AT SCHOOL